- Home

 Our Recommendation

-For the majority of digital nomads reading this, Start with SafetyWing Nomad Insurance ($45/mo) is the right first step.
-It provides the catastrophic financial protection you genuinely need at a price you will not hesitate to pay.
+For the majority of digital nomads reading this, Start with SafetyWing Nomad Insurance ($56.28/4 Wks) is the right first step.
+It provides the catastrophic financial protection you genuinely need at a price you won’t hesitate to pay.

-If you find yourself paying out-of-pocket for doctor visits more than a few times a year, if you need regular prescriptions managed, or if you drop your domestic health plan entirely, upgrade to Remote Health or consider Genki World Explorer as a comprehensive alternative.
+If you find yourself paying out-of-pocket for doctor visits more than a few times a year, if you need regular prescriptions managed, or if you drop your domestic health plan entirely, upgrade to Remote Health or consider Genki Traveler as a full alternative.

 The worst decision is no insurance at all.
-At $45/month, Nomad Insurance removes the financial catastrophe scenario from your travel equation entirely.
+At $56.28/4 weeks, Nomad Insurance removes the financial catastrophe scenario from your travel equation entirely.
 Start there, then upgrade if your needs demand it.

 Frequently Asked Questions